chantommyy/Re-readr/README.md

 <h3>#About the project</h3>

-My team (4 people in total) built the project "Re:readr" in 2 weeks.
-This platform allows you to exchange books you no longer need for ones you'd like to read.
-To use the platform, simply create an account on Re:readr, enter the ISBN code for the book you'd like to add and exchange it for another book.
+With Re:readr, you can swap books you've finished reading for ones you're interested in 📚 Signing up for an account is all it takes to get started.
+Simply enter the book's ISBN code, upload it on the website and swap it for a book you like.
+The platform was built in just two weeks.

 *How it works:*